Last updated on April 17th, 2023 at 03:27 pm

 Pros

-- Full-bodied enough to be a strong foundation to learning various basic scooter tricks
+• Full-bodied enough to be a strong foundation for learning various basic scooter tricks

-- Makes for an ideal gift to the young ones
+• Makes for an ideal gift for the young ones

 Cons